Fat hardening; butter and margarine

 If we separate water and the proteins from the milk, we remain the animal fats: mostly a triester of glycerol and saturated fatty acids.

 Butter is also such an ester of glycerol, but not exactly with a fatty acid, instead with butanoic acid.
-That acid, a liquid, can be set free and you will not like the smell.
-Keep butter in the freezer please.

 A bit of this acid (butter acid) occurs in human sweat.